streamlit/streamlit/docs/tutorial/tutorial_caching.md

 When you mark a function with Streamlit's cache annotation, it tells Streamlit that whenever the function is called it should check three things:

-1. The name of the function
+1. The actual bytecode that makes up the body of the function
-1. The actual code that makes up the body of the function
+1. Code, variables, and files that the function depends on
 1. The input parameters that you called the function with

 If this is the first time Streamlit has seen those three items, with those